Blogdian

 The RUT is not a static document.
 Every time you change your address, add an economic activity, or modify any tax responsibility, you must update it and download the new version with the updated barcode.

-To download it: go to muisca.dian.gov.co with your electronic signature, go to 'RUT Consultation and Update', verify that the data is correct, and download the PDF.
+To download it: enter muisca.dian.gov.co with your electronic signature, go to 'Consulta y actualización del RUT', verify that the data is correct, and download the PDF.
 That is the official and current one.

-Practical tip: if you send a client an old PDF and your data has changed (for example, your address), inconsistencies can arise in the withholding or document validation.
+Practical tip: if you send a client an old PDF and your data has changed (for example, the address), inconsistencies in withholding or document validation may arise.
 Always download the most recent one before sending it.

 Common mistakes when getting the RUT

-Outdated address: DIAN uses that address to send you notifications and resolutions.
-If you move and don't update it, communications arrive at a place that is no longer yours.
+Outdated address: The DIAN uses that address to send you notifications and resolutions.
+If you move and do not update it, communications will arrive at a place that is no longer yours.

-Incorrect CIIU code: Choosing 'retail trade' when you are a consultant has no immediate consequences, but it creates inconsistencies when filing taxes or when the client verifies your activity.
+Incorrect CIIU code: Choosing 'retail trade' when you are a consultant has no immediate consequences, but it creates inconsistencies when filing income tax or when the client verifies your activity.

-RUT as a draft: If the online process doesn't end with the electronic signature, it is saved as a draft.
+RUT as a draft: If the online process does not end with the electronic signature, it remains saved as a draft.
 It is not valid as an official document until it is signed and the final PDF is generated.

-Paying processors: The process is completely free.
+Paying intermediaries: The process is completely free.
 There is no step in the DIAN process that requires payment.
-If someone charges you for getting or updating your RUT, it is a private individual profiting from something you can do yourself.
+If someone charges you to get or update your RUT, it is a private individual profiting from something you can do yourself.

 When and how to update it

-Update the RUT every time you: change your address, add or change an economic activity, become responsible for VAT (or stop being), register in the Simple Regime, or change your email or phone.
+Update the RUT every time you: change your address, add or change an economic activity, become responsible for VAT (or stop being one), register for the Simple Regime, or change your email or phone number.

-The process is the same as registration: go to Muisca, modify the necessary data, sign electronically, download the new PDF.
-In most cases you don't have to go in person.
+The process is the same as registration: enter Muisca, modify the necessary data, sign electronically, and download the new PDF.
+In most cases, you do not have to go in person.

 📖 Keep reading

-Do you already have everything ready to work as a freelancer?
+Do you have everything ready to work as an independent?
 Learn how to publish and promote your services in Colombia.

 Frequently asked questions about the RUT in Colombia